BestTimesToVisit.com Logo

 culture

-Embrace the 'island time' mentality!
-Things move at a more relaxed pace here, so don't get frustrated if service is a little slower than you're used to.
-It's part of the charm, so take a deep breath and enjoy the laid-back atmosphere.
+Embrace the 'island time' mentality – things move at a more relaxed pace here.
+Don't get frustrated if service is a little slower than you're used to; it's part of the charm.
+A friendly 'Good morning' or 'Good afternoon' goes a long way when interacting with locals.

 food